-The new BIC information is additionally written as a category in the ESI-EEPROM during the device production.
-The structure of the ESI content is largely dictated by the ETG specifications, therefore the additional vendor-specific content is stored with the help of a category according to ETG.2010.
-ID 03 indicates to all EtherCAT masters that they must not overwrite these data in case of an update or restore the data after an ESI update.
+The new BIC information is written as an additional category in the ESI-EEPROM during device production.
+The structure of the ESI content is largely dictated by the ETG specifications, therefore the additional vendor-specific content is stored using a category in accordance with the ETG.2010.
+ID 03 tells all EtherCAT masters that they may not overwrite these data in the event of an update or restore the data after an ESI update.

-The structure follows the content of the BIC, see there.
-This results in a memory requirement of approx. 50..200 bytes in the EEPROM.
+The structure follows the content of the BIC, see here.
+The EEPROM therefore requires approx. 50..200 bytes of memory.

-- Special cases - If multiple, hierarchically arranged ESCs are installed in a device, only the top-level ESC carries the eBIC Information. - If multiple, non-hierarchically arranged ESCs are installed in a device, all ESCs carry the eBIC Information. - If the device consists of several sub-devices with their own identity, but only the top-level device is accessible via EtherCAT, the eBIC of the top-level device is located in the CoE object directory 0x10E2:01 and the eBICs of the sub-devices follow in 0x10E2:nn.
+- · Special cases - If multiple hierarchically arranged ESCs are installed in a device, only the top-level ESC carries the eBIC information. - If multiple non-hierarchically arranged ESCs are installed in a device, all ESCs carry the eBIC information. - If the device consists of several sub-devices which each have their own identity, but only the top-level device is accessible via EtherCAT, the eBIC of the top-level device is located in the CoE object directory 0x10E2:01 and the eBICs of the sub-devices follow in 0x10E2:nn.